UNBOUNDED / UN GUIDED MEDIA

 Cellular phone

-A cellular telephone is not to be confused with a cordless telephone (which is simply a phone with a very short wireless connection to a local phone outlet).
+telephone (which is simply a phone with a very short wireless connection to a

 Uplink and downlink